 Although only a small percentage of children develop breathing difficulties serious enough to require hospitalisation, you should take your child to the nearest emergency department of dial 111 immediately if these signs are observed.

-Croup is diagnosed by a doctor observing a child’s breathing, listening to their chest with a stethoscope, and examining their throat.
-X-rays and other tests may be required to rule out other illnesses.
+Croup is diagnosed by a doctor observing a child’s breathing, listening to their chest using a stethoscope, and examining their throat.
+X-rays and other tests may be required to exclude other illnesses.

 Self-care measures at home are usually sufficient to treat the majority of cases of croup.
 Medical treatment is rarely required.
 Croup usually resolves on its own within three to six days.

 Croup can be alarming for a child; hence comfort and reassurance is an important part of treatment.